oswald2/Chart-fltkhs/README.md

 ```

-Here, 'drawChart' is the provided draw method for the widget.
+Here, `drawChart` is the provided draw method for the widget.
 A possible implementation
 could be this:

 ```haskell